-Tricholoma scalpturatum Identification
+Tricholoma scalpturatum Mushroom Identification

 4 to 8 cm in diameter when fully mature, the caps are usually grey, darker in the center and with paler margins that tend to become yellowish with age.
-The grey-brown fibrous surface scales are progressively denser and darker (sometimes almost black) towards the center of the cap.
+The gray-brown fibrous surface scales are progressively denser and darker (sometimes almost black) towards the center of the cap.
 Caps are broadly convex, generally retaining a downturned margin and a very shallow umbo.

 Moderately well spaced apart, the gills are adnate to emarginate, broad, white at first, yellowing with age.

 Typically 10 to 20mm in diameter and 4 to 8cm long, more or less cylindrical, the stem is white or pale grey and finely fibrous, often with a faint cortina-like ring zone created by a fleeting veil.
 The stem yellows slightly with age.

 A cutis made up of hyphal elements mostly 15-45 x 3-8μm.

 Ellipsoidal, smooth, 4-6 x 3-4μm, with a hilar appendage; inamyloid.

 Mealy taste and odor, becoming unpleasantly rancid when old.